Rinoahu/pangenome/README.md

 This is a graph-based method to find the frequency across species.
 This method includes several steps:

 1. Build a dBG
-2. Build reduced dBG by removing nodes with <= 1 indegree and outdegree in dBG
+2. Build the reduced dBG by removing nodes with <= 1 indegree and outdegree in dBG.
-3. Convert sequence to compressed path according to 2
+3. Convert sequence to compressed path according to 2.
-4. Remove weak edges in dBG and label each connect component of the rdBG
+4. Remove weak edges in rdBG and index the connect components in rdBG.
-5. label each sequence again
+5. label each sequence again.

 ## Requirement